G10DRAS/WavSoundRecorderExtension/README.md

 # WavSoundRecorderExtension

-Wav Sound Recorder Extension for App Inventor 2
+Wav Sound Recorder Extension for MIT App Inventor 2 and its clones.
+Here you will find its extension aix file, together with a simple demo application.